Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum linear solvers

 \begin{itemize} \item \textbf{HHL with Amplitude Amplification (HHL-AA)} \cite{Harrow2009QuantumEquations, Brassard}: This is often assumed when one discusses HHL, but since the subroutine adds significant depth to the HHL quantum circuit (for example, see Ref. \cite{morales}), we keep it distinct from the original HHL circuit.
 The benefit that the variant offers is a reduction of complexity in $\kappa(\mathcal{N})$, from $\kappa(\mathcal{N})^3$ to $\kappa(\mathcal{N})^2$.
 Practically, this has the effect of reducing the number of shots in an HHL calculation.

 \item \textbf{HHL with Variable Time Amplitude Amplification (HHL-VTAA)} \cite{ambainis}: This approach improves over HHL-AA and can be thought of as its generalization.
-The method reduces the complexity further to $\kappa(\mathcal{N}) \mathrm{log}^3(\kappa(\mathcal{N}))$, but trades off in $\epsilon(\mathcal{N})$ scaling.
+The method reduces the complexity further to $\kappa(\mathcal{N}) \mathrm{log}^3(\kappa(\mathcal{N}))$, but trades off in $\epsilon(\mathcal{N})$ scaling (see Table \ref{tab:complexities}).